The Tennessee State Museum, Nashville, Tennessee: May 19th-October 1st, 2017

 My name is Alan Shuptrine.
 I am a watercolor artist living on Lookout Mountain in Tennessee.
 With my wife Bonny, I own a fine arts gallery, with businesses of restoration, conservation, and crafting one-of-a-kind gold leaf frames.
 All my life I have wanted to paint a collection of thematic watercolors that capture the heart and soul of the Appalachian Mountain culture in a collaborative book.

 My father, Hubert Shuptrine, a nationally acclaimed realist painter, partnered with James Dickey on their Pulitzer-nominated book, Jericho: The South Beheld (Oxmoor House, 1974).
-In the same vein, New York Times best-selling author, Jennifer Pharr Davis, and I will create a coffee table style book called The Serpentine Chain.
+In the same vein, New York Times best-selling author, Jennifer Pharr Davis, and I will create a coffee table style book called I Come From A Place.

 I am passionate about Appalachia.
 I grew up in more than 20 small towns along the Atlantic states, mostly in the South.
 Following in my father’s footsteps, my genre is mostly southern and Appalachian.
 Over the past 30 years, my realistic paintings have won numerous national awards.
-I guess you could say I am known for dramatic light and shadow in my paintings, as well as handcarved and gilded surrounds I make for artists, collectors, and museums.
+I am known for dramatic light and shadow in my paintings, as well as handcarved and gilded frames I make for artists, collectors, and museums.
 I have exhibited my works all over the country; and most recently, I was honored with a four-month-long show at the Vero Beach Museum of Art called In The Tradition of Wyeth: Contemporary Watercolor Masters.
-My name has become synonymous with fine watercolor realism, Appalachia, and craftsmanship.

 My interest in preservation and conservation of our wilderness has spilled over into my 30-year career.
 I’ve been an outdoorsman and sportsman all my life, from childhood days where I would pass the time climbing trees, to later enjoying hiking, fishing, and hunting.
 My wife and I have always supported the protection of our lands, and we are actively involved in The Tennessee Land Trust, The Lookout Mountain Conservancy, and we support the Tennessee Wilderness Act.